 - Residential are 1-, 2-, and 3-family residences

 - Commercial are fraternity houses, 4-family or more residential structures (apartment buildings), businesses

 - If you want more specific details about requirements, read the full list of tent regulations.

 - Fees will be determined during the review process and you will pay at issuance.

 - We do not accept up-front payments.

-- You must request an inspection the day prior to the event, during normal business hours.
-Call (513) 524-5204 to schedule.
+You must request an inspection the day prior to the event if the Building Department requires it.
+Call (513) 524-5205 during normal business hours to schedule.